Upper Extremity MRI (Hand, Wrist, Arm, Elbow, Long Bone or Shoulder MRI) - CAM 718

 • Empty Can (aka Jobe or Supraspinatus test)

-• Hawkins or Neer tes7t (only when ordered by an orthopedic surgeon if there is clear documentation in the records that an actual rotator cuff tear is suspected, and NOT just for the evaluation of impingement)
+• Hawkins or Neer test (only when ordered by an orthopedic surgeon if there is clear documentation in the records that an actual rotator cuff tear is suspected, and NOT just for the evaluation of impingement)

 • External rotation lag sign at 0 and 90 degrees